Discovering if you have risk factors for periodontal disease helps you care for your health better.

 Does someone in your immediate family have a history of periodontal disease?

 You can be genetically predisposed to periodontal disease, so it’s good to be aware of whether or not you have a family history of the condition.
 It’s not just genetics that can play a role here, however.
 Like other bacteria, oral bacteria can be transmitted.
 So when one of your immediate family members has gum disease, they can pass the bacteria along to you and increase your chances of getting gum disease, too.

 Are you experiencing symptoms of periodontal disease?

-Periodontal disease can be infamously difficult to spot at home until it’s advanced, making it incredibly important for you to visit Dr. Miedema every six months for regular professional cleanings and evaluation.
+Periodontal disease can be infamously difficult to spot at home until it’s advanced, making it incredibly important for you to visit Dr. Fenn every six months for regular professional cleanings and evaluation.
 That said, there are a few signs of gum disease you can look out for at home, including receding gums, tooth sensitivity, persistently bad breath, swollen or dark-colored gums, and gums that bleed when you brush or floss your teeth.
 In extreme cases, chewing may begin to hurt or your teeth may even begin to feel loose.
-If mild bleeding doesn’t go away after you begin flossing every day for about a week or if you notice more severe symptoms, it’s best to schedule an appointment with Dr. Miedema right away.
+If mild bleeding doesn’t go away after you begin flossing every day for about a week or if you notice more severe symptoms, it’s best to schedule an appointment with Dr. Fenn right away.

 There’s a wide range of factors that impact your risk of gum disease, from factors you can control to those you can’t.
 The good news is that when you understand your unique risk factors, it opens the door to many ways you can work to keep your gums healthy!
-If you’d like to learn more about your risk factors or what you can do to protect your gums, feel free to call and schedule an appointment with Dr. Miedema at our Buxton dentist office any time.
+If you’d like to learn more about your risk factors or what you can do to protect your gums, feel free to call and schedule an appointment with Dr. Fenn at our Buxton dentist office any time.